pkill37/cnn-transfer-learning/README.md

 # MSc

-The MSc thesis by Fábio Maia who developed

-- a simple, pragmatic, Unix-y workflow for running experiments and storing their workflows
-- a comprehensive study of transfer learning applied to binary classification of skin lesions
+The MSc thesis by Fábio Maia who developed a comprehensive study and comparison of transfer learning techniques applied to binary classification of skin lesions.

 ## Environment

-We use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage a virtual Python 3.6 environment and dependencies (without the overhead of containerization tools like Docker or Podman).
+We use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage a virtual Python 3.6 environment and dependencies.

 Install Miniconda and create the virtual Python environment with all necessary dependencies with: